-Colchester and District Talking Newspaper provides local news and information, recorded onto cassette tape or memory stick, on a weekly basis.
+Colchester and District Talking Newspaper provides weekly local news and information, recorded onto memory sticks.
 In addition there is also a monthly magazine.
 These recordings are prepared by volunteers for the benefit of blind and otherwise visually impaired people, and are delivered by post normally on a Saturday morning.

-Suitable players for cassettes and memory sticks are provided free of charge to recipients of our service by the talking newspaper.
+Suitable players for memory sticks are provided free of charge to recipients of our service by the talking newspaper.

 In addition, using this web page there are the two separate downloads available.
 To access the last four weekly news recordings click here, and Windows Media Player, or another MP3 media player if you have one, should open and the most recent recording should start automatically.
 To listen to the three previous weeks recordings you will need to click the fast forward button on the media player.
 If you click and hold the fast forward button, then you will fast forward through the recording you are listening to.

 To access the last two editions of the monthly magazine recordings click here, and the same guidance as for the weekly news reading applies.

 The most recent edition of both publications are also available using the Sonata box available from the British Wireless for the Blind Fund (BWBF), for those who subscribe to that service.

 The objective of the Colchester and District Talking Newspaper, a member of the Talking Newspaper Federation, is to provide visually impaired people with local, Colchester, news and information.